Developing with Manufactured Housing Seminar

-Participants will learn about factory built housing in general and the range of products available from low to high cost.
+Participants will learn about factory-built housing in general and the range of products available from low to high cost.
 Detailed information will be shown regarding the range of HUD-Code homes available, including affordable single-section “community series” homes, multi-section homes for communities and private land.
-The use of modular one and two-story homes, and multi-family apartment units will be presented.
-Development types such as affordable land-lease communities, high-end land-lease communities, senior/retirement communities, community upgrades will be discussed.
+The use of modular one and two-story homes and multi-family apartment units will be presented.
+Development types such as affordable land-lease communities, high-end land-lease communities, senior/retirement communities, and community upgrades will be discussed.
 Fee simple developments, including subdivisions and urban in-fill, will also be discussed.

 Proper site selection is the key to a successful project.
 The faculty will discuss both the physical aspects of site selection (location, utility options, site characteristics, etc.) as well as the initial financial feasibility (forecasted revenue, estimated costs, etc.).